roman-y-ua/uptime-monitor/docs/GETTING_STARTED.md

 ## Step 3: Add the Workflow Configuration

-Copy and paste the following example into your `uptime-monitor.yml` file:
+Copy and paste the following example into your `uptime-monitor.yml` file.
+You can tweak the schedule, inputs, and any other configuration options later to suit your needs:

 ```yaml
 name: Website Uptime Monitor